mimmon/shoptet-api/README.md

 ### DB

-* integration with db - sqlite3 would be enough (using peewee?)
+* integration with db - sqlite3 would be enough (using peewee)
+* create relevant models and convenience methods for easy data manipulation
 * store and use relevant data for faster data fetching
 * allow updates on records, allow marking finished to deny updates if impossible

+### Security

+* add check to ~/.shoptet config file, stop program if access rights are not 600 or 400 (in order to prevent other to see the password)

 ### Cron jobs